Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Shortbow
 - Attunement

-**Lifeline**: If you would take damage that would reduce your health below 50% of you maximum, you first gain temporary hit points equal to 5 times your proficiency bonus.
-As long as you have these temporary hit points, you can make an additianal attack as a part of your attack action.
-Once this ability has ben used, it cannot be used again until 60 seconds pass.
+**Lifeline**: If you would take damage that would make you bloodied, you first gain temporary hit points equal to 10 times your proficiency bonus.
+As long as you have these temporary hit points, you can make an additional attack as a part of your attack action.
+Once this ability has been used it cannot be used again until you finish a short rest.

 **Critical**: Your Critical strike chance increases by one.